Academic Catalog

 All Nurse Practitioner (NP) students must submit copies of personal health records to Chamberlain via the healthcare requirements tracking website (fax or email only when directed) and maintain originals for future use.
 NP students are required to carry personal health insurance and must present proof of health insurance annually and when required by a clinical site.
 Students should begin submitting healthcare compliance documents when directed (approximately 120 days prior to the first practicum course).
 Complete healthcare compliance documentation should be provided no later than 30 days prior to the start of each practicum.
 Chamberlain NP required healthcare compliance documentation can be found in the Nurse Practitioner Healthcare Compliance Workbook.

 For tracking and public health management purposes, the non-directory information of students may be shared with clinical sites at which a student is studying, working or gaining clinical experience.
-Students can contact their student support advisor for more information.
+Students can contact their Academic Support Advisor for more information.

 1